 Column

 1 2 3 4

 Responsible Statistical

 Row Data source Status organizations Accessibility standard

-Environmental data (generally in physical terms) •
+Enviro Environment statistics (generally in physical •

+terms)

-1 Emissions inventory (Pollutant release and 2 1 OECD PRTR
+1 Emissions inventory (Pollutant release and OECD PRTR

 transfer registry), Greenhouse gas inventory Industry

 classification

 • IPCC

-2 Water statistics 2 2 IRWS
+2 Water statistics IRWS

-3 Energy statistics 2 1 IRES, IEA
+3 Energy statistics IRES

-4 Waste statistics 2 2
+4 Waste statistics

+5 Natural resource statistics

+6 Land and geospatial statistics

-5 Other environmental statistics 3 1 UN FDES
+7 Other environment statistics UN FDES

-1982
+1984

-UN FDES
+• UN FDES

-2013?
+2013

-Econor nic data (generally in monetary terms) •
+mic statistics (generally in monetary terms) •

-6 National accounts 1 1 • SNA 1993
+8 National accounts • SNA 1993

 • SNA 2008

-7 International trade statistics 2 1 • SITC
+9 International trade statistics • SITC

 • HS

-8 Business statistics 2 1 • Industry classification: (ISIC rev),
+10 Business statistics Industry

+classification:

+(ISIC rev),

-9 Government finance statistics 2 1 GFS
+11 Government finance statistics GFS

-10 Other economic data (e.g., administrative data, specific household or business surveys) 2 1
+12 Other economic data (e.g., administrative

+data, specific household or business

-Other Other data
+surveys)

+statistics

-e.g. Population data, Employment data
+13 e.g. Population and Census data,

+Employment data

 - 1. Status refers to the general existence of the data source: - a.
 A rating of "1" indicates that the data source is complete and comprehensive, - b.
 A rating of "2" indicates that the data source exists but may be incomplete or partial, - c.
 A rating of "3" indicates that the data source does not exist or is too incomplete to use for environmental accounting. - 2.
 Responsible organizations refers to the name or the department, agency or research centre that manages this data source.
 The data source may be divided among two or more organizations.
 In this case, list all the organizations and the components for which they are responsible. - 3.
 Accessibility refers to the level of access that the compilers of the environmental accounts can expect: - a.
 A rating of "1" indicates that the data are readily available.
 Either they are published in detail or data sharing agreements are in place. - b.
-A rating of "2" indicates that summary data may be published or available but that the compilers of the environmental accounts do not have access to detailed data or significant components. - c.
+A rating of "2" indicates that summary data may be published or available but that the compilers of the environmental accounts do not have access to detailed data or significant components.

+- c.
 A rating of "3" indicates that neither summaries nor detailed data are currently accessible by the compilers of the environmental accounts. - 4.
 Statistical standards indicates the international standard to which the data sources adhere.
 Some examples are given.